gettilled/tilled-example-monorepo/javascript/create-account-and-user-invitation/readme.md

 - **GET `/`**
   Serves the HTML file containing the form.

-- **POST `/login`**
-  Authenticates the user using the Tilled API.
-Returns a success message and token on successful login, or an error message on failure.

 - **POST `/create-account`**
   Creates a connected account and sends a user invitation using the Tilled API.
 On success, redirects the user to the invitation URL provided in the response.